 But let’s conduct a little thought experiment; most of us are aware that we are living on borrowed time.
 We know that the oil will run dry someday in the future, we’re not entirely certain when, but most experts are confident that we will have to find an effective alternative fuel within the next 100 years or else.
 In our thought experiment, I want you to imagine that all of the remaining untapped oil reserves still in the Earth suddenly vanished overnight.
 What we would do?
 How would we cope?

-The experiment begins; the oil disappears and almost immediately oil refineries around the world go into chaos mode, alarms go off deep underground; indicating a major problem.
+This experiment begins as such: the oil disappears and almost immediately oil refineries around the world go into chaos mode and alarms go off deep underground, indicating a major problem.

 24 Hours Later